 - Base image: A custom image to use as the base image.
 If you do not use a custom image, the base image is provided by Azure Machine Learning.

 You also provide the configuration of the target deployment platform.
 For example, the VM family type, available memory, and number of cores when deploying to Azure Kubernetes Service.

-When the image is created, components required by Azure Machine Learning Service are also added.
+When the image is created, components required by Azure Machine Learning are also added.
 For example, assets needed to run the web service and interact with IoT Edge.

 You cannot modify or change the web server or IoT Edge components used in the Docker image.
-Azure Machine Learning service uses a web server configuration and IoT Edge components that are tested and supported by Microsoft.
+Azure Machine Learning uses a web server configuration and IoT Edge components that are tested and supported by Microsoft.